 Where patients feel functionally disabled by COPD, one of the standard responses is a PR programme.
 However, these are labour-intensive with high dropout rates, poor access and are expensive.

-- myCOPD corrects 98% of inhaler errors without any other clinical intervention, resulting in better quality of life.
+- myCOPD has proven to correct 98% of patient inhaler errors without clinical involvement

 Plans for the future

 myCOPD originated from Wessex AHSN and was selected to join the NHS Innovation Accelerator (NIA) in July 2015.
 The NIA will support myCOPD to scale nationally across England’s NHS, with bespoke support available from the NIA for a maximum of three years.